ibm-wsc/WCA4Z-Wildfire-Workshop/docs/labs/refactor.md

     ![notepad-apikey](../images/notepad-apikey.png)

 1. Open *Visual Studio Code* (VS Code) by double-clicking its desktop shortcut.
+(You may need to move or close the window containing your API key in order to see the desktop shortcut.)

     ![zva-desktop-vscode](../images/zva-desktop-vscode.png)